 Since the inception of the Davenport Community School District, its growth and progress have paralleled that of the communities it serves.
 The continued unselfish dedication of school and community leaders, and the clientele they serve, has provided the youth of the community opportunities for preparing themselves for the future.
 This should continue into the 21st century.

-1904 – Central High was built, and the hamburger, ice cream cone, and ice tea were introduced at the St. Louis Exposition.
+1904 – Buchanan School and Davenport (Central) High School were built; and the hamburger, ice cream cone, and ice tea were introduced at the St. Louis Exposition.

 1917 – Smart, Sudlow, and J.B.
 Young Intermediates were built, and 4 million copies of “I Want You” posters with Uncle Sam were distributed by U.S. Army recruitment officers.